GC-public-learning/formation_laravel_5.8/07_add_records_in_db.md

 # add records in the db

-using models and post method to add new customers on the db
+### the goal : make the POST "/customers" route and use models to add new customers on the db

 modified files :